Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Environment

-While Republicans in recent forums spoke of eliminating or limiting the Environmental Protection Agency, the Democrats predictably went the other direction.
+While Republicans at recent forums talked about eliminating or limiting the Environmental Protection Agency, the Democrats predictably sided the other direction.

 “There’s more than enough scientific data to show our planet is sick,” Murphy said.

 Frank said Lake Wylie of all places should understand a clean environment is “a huge way of life for us” given the lake itself.
-She isn’t a fan of some of the comments about the EPA coming from the Republican forums.
+She isn’t a fan of EPA comments such as what Chad Connelly of Newberry said at the March 20 Republican forum in Fort Mill.

 “They’re not economic terrorists,” she said.
 “They’re making sure we have clean air and clean water.”